 Enhances employability by equipping participants with essential skills for the global workforce.

-Provides a point of difference for institutions and workplaces seeking to provide future-focussed training.
+Provides a point of difference for institutions and workplaces seeking to provide future-focused training.

 Participants complete the assessment online and receive a personalised feedback report that compares their CQ with the worldwide norms, helps them interpret the feedback, and guides them through the process of creating a personal CQ Development Plan.
 These tests are perfect for domestic and international trips where a pre and post CQ testing can highlight growth across the 4 areas of CQ.